vaadin-miki/developer-tests/README.md

 * `task-optimise` - a code optimisation task
 * `task-css` - a set of simple CSS tasks

-Each module is independent and should be run separately.
+Each module is independent and should be run and compiled separately.

 To get started, please open `README.md` in a module and follow the instructions.